-- Google Classroom
+Google Classroom and docs

-- SeeSaw
+SeeSaw, Kahoot, Virtual excursions

-- Screencastify
+Screencastify, Zoom lessons, I-movies

-- Fitness videos by our PE teacher
+Fitness videos by our PE teacher

-- Online tutorials by K-6 teachers
+Online tutorials by K-6 teachers

-- · Weekly class planner
+Weekly class planner

-- Innovative and engaging learning tasks ie science experiments
+Innovative and engaging learning tasks ie science experiments

 School Features

 Our Lady Help of Christians Catholic School is part of the Parish of Epping and Carlingford located in the Broken Bay Diocese, on Sydney's North Shore, in the centre of the shopping area of Epping.
 The school is a two minute walk from Epping railway station and located on the parish grounds, behind the Catholic Church.
 With a main entrance from Cambridge Street, the school can also be accessed from Oxford Street, the main street in Epping.